YangLabHKUST/MRAPSS_RealDataAnalysis_reproduce/README.md

 The file "tested_pairs" are the trait pairs involved in analysis.

-The R code for processing datasets and implementing other compared MR methods are in "R" folder.
+The R code for processing datasets and running MR methods are in "R" folder.

 Once you have downloaded the GWAS summay data, you can used the code "Format_GWAS20.R" to format the GWAS datasets,